 Yasmin began her career with the City of Glendale in 1987 as a part-time employee in the Library Department while in high school and college.
 Since that time she has held different positions and was appointed Deputy City Manager in in 2000.
 In 2010 she was appointed Assistant City Manager and served briefly as the Interim City Manager.

 Yasmin has been a member of Soroptimist International of Glendale since 1995.
 She served as President in 1999/2000.
-She is also a board member of Glendale Healthy Kids.
 She is a past board member of the Salvation Army and the American Red Cross.
 In 2011 the Glendale Chamber of Commerce recognized Yasmin as Woman of the Year; and in 2013 she was the recipient of The Armenian American Woman of Excellence Award; a tribute to her core values that represent her civic responsibilities, volunteerism and community service.

 Yasmin and her husband Dan live in Glendale with their two children.